arcus-azure/arcus.webapi/docs/versioned_docs/version-v1.1.0/features/security/auth/certificate.md

 ## Bypassing authentication

-The package supports a way to bypass the certificate authentication for certain endponts.
+The package supports a way to bypass the certificate authentication for certain endpoints.
 This works with adding one of these attributes to the respectively endpoint:
 - `BypassCertificateAuthentication`
 - `AllowAnonymous`